barthinho/scull/README.md

   * `electionTimeoutMaxMS` (integer, defaults to `600`): The maximum election timeout (ms) for a node.
 It's the maximum time a node has to wait until no `AppendEntries` message triggers an election.
   * `installSnapshotChunkSize` (integer, defaults to `10`): The maximum number of database records on each `InstallSnapshot` message.
   * `batchEntriesLimit` (integer, defaults to `10`): The maximum number of log entries in a `AppendEntries` message.
-  * `clientRetryRPCTimeout` (integer, defaults to 200): The number of miliseconds the internal client has to wait until retrying
+  * `clientRetryRPCTimeout` (integer, defaults to 200): The number of milliseconds the internal client has to wait until retrying
   * `clientMaxRetries` (integer, defaults to 10): The maximum number of times the client is allowed to retry the remote call.

 ## skiff.start (callback)